-Do chronic headaches leave you in agony on a regular basis?
-Do you find that common headache treatments such as over-the-counter pain medications provide little relief and only compound the feelings of frustration and disappointment that plague you?
-Do not give into despair!
+Headaches are painful.
+Does a chronic headache leave you in agony on a regular basis?
+Do you find that common headache treatments such as over-the-counter pain medications provide little relief?
 We’re going to reveal to you the 10 best natural headache remedies of all time.
 We’re willing to bet that number 10 is something you haven’t tried, or maybe even heard of.
 Without any further ado, here is our top 10 list of ways to get natural help for chronic headaches.

 - Talk about it – Sometimes just being able to express feelings of frustration is enough to release the tension.